NetSPI/PowerUpSQL/README.md

 	Get-SQLHiddenSystemObject	-   [Roadmap] 	- Returns hidden system objects from target SQL Servers.

 ### Privilege Escalation Functions

+These functions are used for obtaining sysadmin privileges from various levels of access in SQL Server.
+Invoke-PowerUpSQL can be used to run all privileges escalation functions against provided SQL Server instances.

+Example: Get-SQLInstanceLocal | Invoke-SQLEscalate-ImpersonateLogin -Verbose
+Example: Get-SQLInstanceLocal | Invoke-PowerUpSQL -Verbose

 |Function Name                 |Description |Status    |
 |:-----------------------------|:-----------|:---------|
 |Invoke-SQLEscalate-CreateProcedure|Get sysadmin using create procedure privileges.|Complete|